MTRU

 * work to support Rover bus services in East Sussex including service planning, advising new transport partnership and producing information video to be circulated to 2,000 homes in the area, work for County Council, Eastbourne Buses and transport partnership completed November 2005,

-* preparation and assessment of an ultra light rail alternative to a bus link for the Luton to Dunstable disused railway line, including technical feasibility and cost benefit analysis and presentation to T&WO Inquiry into the busway, submission on behalf of Dunstable Chamber of Trade July 2005, work ongoing,
+* preparation and assessment of an ultra light rail alternative to a bus link for the Luton to Dunstable disused railway line, including technical feasibility and cost benefit analysis and presentation to T&WO Inquiry into the busway, submission on behalf of Dunstable Chamber of Trade July 2005,

 * assessing lorry control scheme for part of the Peak District National Park using Government road cost figures and commenting on their suitability, CPRE, report June 2005,